sysread/fnord/README.md

 - tool to allow the assistant to save observations about the project
   - automatically index these observations and either:
     - make them searchable
-    - include them in the prompt
+    - automatically include them in the prompt
-- add `--include` to add files outside the project directory or that were otherwise ignored (e.g. git-ignored)
+- conversation semantic search
+  - tool call for agents to use
+- project notes
+  - tool to allow the ai to save notes for future reference
+  - tool to allow the ai to search notes